Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Discussion

-The unique RCN design we have implemented decompose the information processing of the network at each time step (lasting one integration time in the real-world) to a pre-synaptic stage, executed by the input layer and the input of the reservoir layer; and the post-synaptic stage executed by the output layer and the output of the reservoir layer.
-This stage sequence correspond to one time-step and does not necessarily describe the realistic temporal propagation of signals within this time window.
-The reservoir layer consists of a number of independent micro-reservoirs which is equal to the number of the macroscopic network nodes (corresponding to the number of measurement sites or electrodes).
-In the pre-synaptic stage we sample the network state, each node independently by its own micro-reservoir.
-Each micro-reservoir integrates its current state with the input signal and applies nonlinear function.
-In the post-synaptic stage, the integrated and processed state of the reservoir (which is composed of all micro-reservoir states), is linearly mapped to the next network state, taking in consideration the synaptic coupling between the different micro-circuits.
+In our research, the RCN is implemented as a rate-coded spiking neural networks, which we train to adapt to time-domain nonlinear synaptic functions.
+The training data consists of rate-encoded spike trains.
+This data structure operates under the assumption that spikes propagating within the network carry information within a characteristic time window—unique to each network—defined as the spike-integration time.
+Additionally, we extract temporal events from the data that exhibit significant spiking activity over short periods (referred to as network bursts).
+Consequently, the time-series data undergoes substantial dimensionality reduction.
+Our unique RCN design dissects the network's information processing at each time step (equivalent to one integration time in the real world).
+This decomposition occurs into two stages: \begin{enumerate} \item Pre-Synaptic Stage: Executed by the input layer and the input of the reservoir layer. \item Post-Synaptic Stage: Executed by the output layer and the output of the reservoir layer (see Figs. \ref{fig: artificial neural network} and Figure \ref{fig: Synaptic description}). \end{enumerate} It's important to note that this stage sequence corresponds to one time-step and does not necessarily describe the realistic temporal propagation of signals within this time window.
+The reservoir layer comprises a set of independent micro-reservoirs, equal in number to the macroscopic network nodes (corresponding to the measurement sites or electrodes).
+In the pre-synaptic stage, we sample the network state independently for each node using its own micro-reservoir.
+Each micro-reservoir integrates its current state with the input signal and applies a nonlinear function.
+In the post-synaptic stage, the integrated and processed state of the reservoir (composed of all micro-reservoir states) is linearly mapped to the next network state, taking into account the synaptic coupling between different micro-circuits.

-The properties of our RCN structure follow distinctive principles of energy flow through the network.
-For example the orthogonality properties of $\mathcal{W}_{in}$ and $\mathcal{W}_{res}$ imply on the energy conservation principle and reciprocity (only for the linear regime) from the input to the output of the micro-reservoirs, whereas $\alpha$ provides the damping coefficient, which also describes the plasticity length.
-The values of the synaptic matrix $\hat{\mathcal{S}}$ scales distributively the nonlinearity strength of each neuron in the reservoir domain, providing a spatial variability of the network function.
-The operation of $\mathcal{W}_{out}$ describes the synaptic energy exchange within the network.

-The model can be also seen as a variation of nonlinear integrate-and-fire models with compact discretization of the time-domain and spatial population clustering corresponding to the measurement domain \cite{gerstner2002spiking}.
+We demonstrated that by adapting the model to replicate the observed dynamics in our experiments, followed by applying a linear approximation of the transfer function, we can uncover the fundamental (or intrinsic) connections between the populations within the network.
+These intrinsic connections describe the network’s fundamental connectivity, independent of any internal or external stimuli that might modify them.